By-Laws, Whidbey Island Water Systems Association – A Non-Profit Corporation

 SECTION 5.
 General.
 Other tasks as may be added or deleted by the Board of Directors or may be requested by a majority vote of the membership in attendance, which have voting rights, at any regular or special meeting.

 Article III Rules of Order

 The Rules contained in the most recent edition of Robert’s Rules of Order, Revised, shall govern all meetings of members and Directors where those rules are not inconsistent with the Articles of Incorporation, By-Laws, or special rules of this corporation.

 SECTION 1.
 Membership Classes.

-C. Associate.
+B. Associate.
 An associate shall consist of those who have water interests other than purveyor.
 They may consist of water manager, water testing laboratories, water equipment suppliers/manufactures, well drillers, septic system installers/plumbers/designers and individuals associated with government agencies.
-Associate members shall have full privileges with No Vote.
+Associate members shall have full privileges.

 SECTION 2.
 Membership Approval.
 The Board of Directors shall approve all memberships.

 A. Purveyor (over 14 active hook-ups).
 Purveyors shall pay Two ($2.00) dollars per active hook-up, and not to exceed Two hundred dollars.
 This will cover the period through the end of 2005.
 For the period beginning January 2006, annual dues will be determined by resolution at the previous annual meeting.

 B. Purveyor (under 15 active hook-ups.
 Purveyors shall pay $25.00 to cover through the end of 2005.
 For the period beginning January 2006, annual dues will be determined by resolution at the previous annual meeting.